taowa/pubkeys/README.md

 securely with me, Signal or XMPP is much more likely to get you a prompt response.**

-You'll also find `Phone.asc` and `Windows.asc`, which live online on my phone and Windows machines.
+You'll also find `Phone.asc`, which lives on my phone and Windows machines.
 Note that these keys should **never** certify keys that aren't my main key.
 If they do, please let me know.

 On occasion you may find a `travelphone.asc`.
 This is the key for my phone while I'm travelling.
 If it's there, I probably won't be able to